 Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other monthly debts are paid.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts are paid.

-In general, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Most conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.
+The first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat payments, child support, etcetera.

 For example: